HannesLeonha/Vexillum/README.md

 To use the library add the built library in your build system and include it with `#include "Vexillum.h"`.

 ### Functions
-This section will be added in the future as the library has not been implemented yet.
+In the future the functions will be documented in the header.
+For now please look at the implementation in `src/Vexillum.c` and at the examples in `test/*.c`.